Moe1369/moe-os/README.md

 Custom Fedora Image made with [BlueBuild](https://blue-build.org).
 For personal use based on [ublue-os Silverblue main Variant](https://github.com/ublue-os/main/)

+This is meant to somewhat emulate bazzite while keeping things "clean".
+Used as a daily driver for general usage and secondarily for couch gaming.

 ## Installation

 To rebase an existing atomic Fedora installation to the latest build: